shina07/cs374_HCI/DP7/report.md

 #### **Task 1**: Log in and add new plans

-Because we should observe if the user can find a specific workout easily, we made some constraints like workout name, weight, and repetition.

-> You have your own ID and password for user testing.
-First, please log in our service with given account, and add new workout plans with following conditions : You are going to do five sets of bench press.
-You will use 20kg barbell and repeat 10 times for the first set, but repetition will be gradually increased by 2.
+> task 1

 #### **Task 2**: Complete workout plans

-The users use our service while they are exercising, so user testing also will be go along in the same condition.
-The participants really do their worktout, and we have to observe their behavior.

-> Next, please follow these steps : **1.** Assume that you don't know how to do this exercise (barbell press).
-Try to find any help about how can you do this. **2.** You did the first set.
-Change your current plan to complete and go to the second set. **3.** You did only 8 times for the second set.
-Change the repetition 12 to 8 for your current plan. **4.** Do all the remainging plans, and go to the main screen.
+> task 2

 #### **Task 3**: Load previous plans

 > You can load a list of plans you have done before.
-Because the test account has some previous dataset, assume that you have used our service.
 Open the calendar, and then, try to load plans you did on 29.
 May.

 ### Questionnaires